Liter, Really

 Here's the short answer: it depends entirely on what you're measuring.

 A liter of water weighs about 2.2 pounds.
-In real terms, the unit "liter" measures volume.
-Day to day, a liter of honey weighs closer to 3.
-That said, roughly 1.
-3. The unit "pound" measures weight (technically mass, but we'll get to that).
-Worth adding: a liter of gasoline?
-6. They don't convert directly unless you know the density of what's inside the container.
+A liter of honey weighs closer to 3.3.
+A liter of gasoline?
+On the flip side, roughly 1.
+Still, 6.
+That's why the unit "liter" measures volume.
+The unit "pound" measures weight (technically mass, but we'll get to that).
+They don't convert directly unless you know the density of what's inside the container.

 Most people learn this the hard way — usually in a kitchen, a garage, or a shipping department.
 Let's walk through why the answer shifts, how to calculate it for anything, and where people trip up.